google/WebFundamentals/src/site/monetization/ad-monetization/include-ads.markdown

     - To include more than one ad on a page in your site, create responsive ad units for each ad.
   body:
     - Paste all ad code within the body tag; otherwise the ads won't work.
+  smarttag:
+    - The `data-ad-format=auto` tag in the generated ad code enables the smart sizing behavior for the responsive ad unit.
 ---

 {% wrap content %}